-If you've just started learning or playing guitar, you might have dreams of moving effortlessly down the fretboard, writing captivating rhythms, or playing flawless leads.
+If you’ve just started learning how to play guitar, you might have dreams of moving effortlessly down the fretboard, writing captivating rhythms, or playing flawless leads.
 But in order to do that, you first need to master the basics.
 And perhaps the most basic skill is learning how to hold a guitar.

 How to Hold a Guitar: a Guide

 Before trying to hold a guitar, you’ll want to choose an instrument that is comfortable to hold.
 If you’re shopping for an acoustic guitar or an electric guitar, this is something to keep in mind as you look.
 Obviously, if you’ve already purchased a guitar, you can disregard this section.

 If you have short arms or small hands, a short-scale guitar may be more comfortable to learn on.
 Some smaller people may have trouble reaching the frets closer to the neck on a full-scale guitar.
 If you also have shorter fingers, you may find fretting to be difficult on a full-size guitar.

 Similarly, if you can’t get your fretting hand comfortably around the neck, playing any guitar is going to be somewhat uncomfortable.
 But if you have larger hands and longer fingers, a thicker neck may be better — thinner necks may not feel substantial enough.